 Posts by Taryn Ryder

-- Yahoo Movies6 days ago
+- Taryn Ryder at Yahoo Movies7 days ago

 The weekend-long Brangelina PDA train continued well into the night Sunday at the Governors Ball immediately following the Academy Awards.

 When the happy couple entered the bash, they were absolutely mobbed.
 Photographers, fans, and guests alike flocked to them.
 Both Brad and Angie handled the situation like pros, and didn’t disappoint in the PDA department.
 The attached-at-the-hip pair was quite adorable while they hung with their winning "12 Years a Slave" crew.